3 Ways School Leaders Can Promote COVID-19 Vaccination

 2. Answer people’s questions

-It’s normal for people to have questions—and misconceptions—about the COVID-19 vaccines.
-Equip yourself and your staff with the We Can Do This campaign’s fact-based public health messaging, such as answers to frequently asked questions.
+It’s normal for people to have questions—and misconceptions—about the COVID vaccines.
+Equip yourself and your staff with fact-based public health messaging, such as answers to frequently asked questions.
 Also connect families to experts.
-For example, invite a local pediatrician for "office hours" during drop-off and pick-up to answer parents’/guardians’ questions.
+For example, invite a local pediatrician for “office hours” during drop-off and pick-up to answer any questions parents or guardians may have.
 Or host a community town hall or parent–teacher association meeting with a Q&A session that features local pediatricians and other trusted medical providers.

-Now that children as young as 6 months can get a COVID-19 vaccine, the great majority of kids in day care, preschool, and grade school can now get vaccinated.
+Children as young as 6 months can get a COVID vaccine.
+That means the great majority of kids in day care, preschool, and grade school can get vaccinated.
 Send letters home to parents, spread the word on social media, and talk about it in school or in classroom newsletters.

 In your communications, be sure to explain the benefits of vaccination for your community.
-For example, it will make it safer for students to attend class in person and participate in after-school activities, and will reduce the need for students to miss school because of quarantine requirements if your school has them.
+For example, it makes it safer for students to attend class in person and participate in after-school activities, and will reduce the need for students to miss school.